12 min read

 Carbon-crediting program Puro.earth, which operates removals methodologies, has today announced that it has applied for assessment while Isometric and Social Carbon are still being assessed.
 Other programs are welcome to apply and encouraged to do so.

-The CCPs set the first global benchmark for high-integrity carbon credits.
+The CCPs set the first independent global benchmark for high-integrity carbon credits.
 They are designed to build trust in the voluntary carbon market, and introduce standardisation, providing a strong foundation of integrity that will enable the market to scale and maximise its potential to tackle rising greenhouse gas emissions.
 Their rigorous criteria provide assurance that CCP-labelled credits each represent a tonne of emissions reduced or removed from the atmosphere, and that they finance projects that bring sustainable development and biodiversity benefits.

 Governments and regulators are also looking to the CCPs as an international standard that can be incorporated into their frameworks.
 For example, the UK intends to consult on endorsement of the CCPs and consider how to reflect them in policy, regulation and guidance; the International Swaps and Derivatives Association (ISDA) has endorsed the CCPs and CCP-labelled credits as providing a benchmark of credit quality for the VCM; and the Commodity Futures Trading Commission has published draft guidance on listing carbon credit derivatives that refers to the CCPs.